Frequently Asked Questions

 When can I register for the semester and open a user account?

 You can register and open a user account from early August/December, when you will receive an e-mail with your UiB registration numbers and information.
 At the Welcome Programme you will be guided through the process and other formalities in the programme, so attend all the events.

 I’m an exchange student.
 Where can I get my confirmation of arrival and/or Learning agreement signed?

 I want to change one or more of my courses, what should I do?

-Participate in the Welcome Programme.
-Staff from all the faculties will be available for questions regarding choice of courses and more from day 1 in the programme.
+Participate in the faculty information meeting in the Welcome Programme.
+Staff from your faculty will be available for questions regarding choice of courses and more.
 Please consult the study advisor at your department/faculty after this.
 More information is also available on our website about courses.

 What are the opening hours of the International Centre UiB?

 Please refer to the information webpage of the International Centre UiB.